1777

 June: Massachusetts adopts its own state constitution, declaring that “all men are born free and equal”.

-August 3rd: General Benedict Arnold is appointed the commander of American forces at West Point.
+August 3rd: General Benedict Arnold is appointed commander of American forces at West Point.
 He is already in secret negotiations with the British.

 September 25th: The discovery of papers identifying him as a spy forces Benedict Arnold to defend to the British army, where he is commissioned as a brigadier general.